evergreen-innovations/dlc-documentation/docs/_theory/02_qualityControl.md

 Uses the `check_corrupt` Pecos function.

 Drop values equal to user input from the dataset.
-Some sources, such as [NDBC]({{site.url}}/documentation/dataDisclaimers#known-corrupt-values), have known corrupt values which are removed before presenting the data in the DLC tool.
+Some sources, such as [NDBC]({{site.url}}/interface/dataSources#known-corrupt-values), have known corrupt values which are removed before presenting the data in the DLC tool.

 ## Range Tests

 Uses the `check_range` Pecos function.

 Define the upper and lower bounds of the expected range of data.
-Helpful if you are familiar with an area and know that there shouldn't be Significant Wave Height values > 10 m for example.
+Helpful if familiar with an area and know that there shouldn't be Significant Wave Height values > 10 m for example.

 Values outside of the range are dropped.